r-cha/r-cha/src/content/blog/adopting-chezmoi.md

 It's worth noting, I was not notified that it was overwriting my existing files.
 However, all chezmoi commands implement verbose and dry-run flags, so starting there likely would have brought that to my attention.
-The only important file that was overwritten was my .gitconfig, which needed a different email at work. this gave me the option to try a slightly more advanced feature of chezmoi:
+The only important file that was overwritten was my .gitconfig, which needed a different email at work.
+This gave me the option to try a slightly more advanced feature of chezmoi:

 ## Templates